Ficool

 Emergency lollipop?
 Check.

 Wallet with cash stolen from Mommy's purse?
 Check.
-(He would pay her back with interest).
+(He would pay her back double).

 Sacha stood up.
 He tiptoed across the room, moving with the stealth of a ninja in tiny shoes.
 He reached the heavy door, grabbed the handle with both hands, and pulled.